Other related deaths

 Wychavon District Council

-Concerns summary Worcestershire Regulatory Services' lack of proactive monitoring for unlicensed dog breeders on websites allows unscrupulous sellers to operate undetected, increasing the risk of dangerous puppies being sold to the public.
+Concerns summary (AI summary) Worcestershire Regulatory Services' lack of proactive monitoring for unlicensed dog breeders on websites allows unscrupulous sellers to operate undetected, increasing the risk of dangerous puppies being sold to the public.

-Action taken summary Wychavon District Council will implement continuous, business-as-usual intelligence gathering for a minimum of 12 months, monitoring a significantly larger number of online selling sites for unlicense
+Action Planned (AI summary) Wychavon District Council will undertake continuous, business-as-usual intelligence gathering for a minimum of 12 months, covering a larger number of key selling sites and including searches for approximately 65 breeds classed as "large" by the Kennel Club.

 Luke Brooks